U.N. investigators decry deadly police operations in Venezuela

-GENEVA (Reuters) - United Nations human rights experts said on Wednesday they were looking into 200 killings alleged to have been committed by Venezuelan police forces this year amid concerns about possible summary executions.
+GENEVA (Reuters) - United Nations human rights experts said on Wednesday they were looking into allegations that Venezuelan police forces had killed 200 people this year and investigators raised concerns about possible summary executions.

 Venezuela’s delegation dismissed the allegations without addressing them specifically.
 “Once again the fact-finding mission presents politicised information with no balance and fairness,” said Hector Constant Rosales, Venezuela’s ambassador to the United Nations in Geneva.